Right Side Up Falls Prevention

 - Intervention: The Right Side Up program was implemented in rural Otter Tail County to address the prevention and management of falls and risk for falls through in-home assessments given by interdisciplinary healthcare professionals and students.

 - Results: Short-term outcomes revealed 100% of participants found the visit and recommendations for falls prevention to be helpful, and 78% implemented these recommendations.

 Falls account for the leading cause of injury-related deaths in adults ages 75 and over.
 Annually, more than 1 in 4 individuals over the age of 65 fall each year, but less than half tell report it to their doctor.
 The Right Side Up program was developed with the goal of providing a comprehensive and organized continuum of care for the prevention and management of falls and falls risks in rural, elderly individuals.

-An interprofessional falls and prevention team is made up of pharmacy, medical, and physical therapy students as well as a geriatric nurse practitioner, physical therapist, occupational therapist, 2 nurses, and 2 clinical pharmacists.
-Students complete an online, educational module prior to participating in the assessments.
+An interprofessional falls and prevention team is made up of pharmacy, medical, and physical therapy students as well as a public health nurse, physical therapist, occupational therapist, nurses, and clinical pharmacists.

 Right Side Up offers services to elderly community members in rural Otter Tail County who have a history of falls or are at risk for falling.
 Primary risk factors for falls include:

 - Multiple medications

 This program previously received funding through a Medical Education and Research Costs Grant and a U.S. Department of Agriculture Rural Health and Safety Education Grant.